Hierarchical Curriculum Learning for AMR Parsing: Analysis

 \section{Analysis}

-\paragraph{Structure Benefit} As shown in Table \ref{tab:main_results2.0}, compared with our baselines, our method achieves significant gains on $3$ structure-dependent metrics (unlabelled, re-entrancy and SRL), which proves our hierarchical curriculum learning framework helps the sequence-to-sequence model better adapt to AMR with the hierarchical and complex structure.
+\paragraph{Structure Benefit} In order to explore the effectiveness of our HCL framework for the structured AMR parsing.
+We divide the fine-grained F1 scores into $2$ categories, ``structure-dependent'' (unlabelled, re-entrancy and SRL) and ``structure-independen'' (the left $5$ metrics).
+Please refer to Appendix \ref{apx:metric division} for the reason for this division.
+As shown in Table \ref{tab:main_results2.0}, compared with \citet{bevil-spring} (also a sequence-to-sequence model based on BART-large), our method achieves $2.97$ and $2.83$ average F1 scores improvement on $3$ structure-dependent metrics on AMR2.0 and AMR3.0, respectively, which proves HCL helps the flat sequence-to-sequence model better adapt to AMR with the hierarchical and complex structure.